How much protein can we eat per meal?

 My friend wanted to make sure that she wasn't eating more than 30 grams of protein in a single meal.
 She had read online that our bodies can't digest more than 30 grams in one sitting, and that the rest would be converted to fat.
-So she would calculate how much protein was in each meal, and remove anything in excess of 30 grams.
+So she would calculate how much protein was in each meal, and remove anything over 30 grams.

 What type of protein are we eating?
 Raw egg protein may be digested as slowly as 1.3 grams per hour.
 Casein protein is processed at a rate of about 4 or 5 grams per hour, while our bodies may be able to process 8 to 10 grams of whey protein per hour.

 That's why casein protein is recommended before bedtime, to give you a sustained release over time, while whey is best right after a workout to speed healing and recovery.

 What other foods were included in the meal?
 A dinner high in fiber would have slowed down the absorption of nutrients, including protein.
 Even a meal made up completely of protein, isn't absorbed instantly.
 Our stomachs keep digesting over time until everything is gone.

 How healthy is your digestive system and what is the makeup of the bacteria in your gut?
 Researchers have found people have distinctly different "bacterial gut fingerprints."
 Some can process protein very efficiently while others struggle with smaller amounts.